danielsaidi/TagKit/Sources/TagKit/TagKit.docc/TagKit.md

 pod TagKit
 ```

-You can also clone the repository and build the library locally.
+If you prefer to not have external dependencies, you can also just copy the source code into your app.

+## Supported Platforms

+TagKit supports `iOS 13`, `macOS 11`, `tvOS 13` and `watchOS 6`.